What is Astaxanthin Algae?

 on this algae in the wild.
 And it's widely regarded as one of nature's most powerful anti-oxidants

 with well-documented benefits including:

 Protection against oxidation 550 times greater than vitamin E and 6,000 times greater than vitamin CPreservation of cognitive functionImprovement of skin conditions and overall appearanceFighting lipid oxidation (giving eggs a longer shelf-life!)Combating chronic inflammation Greater exercise enduranceEnhanced fertilitySupporting retinal and vision health

 With supplementation, your birds digest most of the algae and benefit greatly from having it in their feed.
 Dollar for dollar, astaxanthin transferred in the yolks is more efficient than pill supplementation, and 1 tablespoon of Algae produces more yolk astaxanthin than five sockeye salmon filets.
 It also comes in a more bioavailable (absorbable) form due to the fat and Vitamin E found in eggs.
-All this being said, it doesn't change yolk taste.
-Rather it gives yolks a unique rich, red hue:
+All this being said, it doesn't change yolk taste

 The fats and Vitamin E in the egg yolks also maintain the stability of astaxanthin when it's cooked:

 Is it safe for your birds?

 Astaxanthin supplementation has been used in aquaculture

 without issues for several decades until poultry experimentation.
 A company in Malaysia, OnZen Eggs, has offered eggs from Astaxanthin-supplemented hens on conventional feed since 2018 without reporting poultry health problems.
 Furthermore, a study done on astaxanthin transfer from algae to hen shows the increase in nutrition from supplementation without reporting adverse effects: https://lib.dr.iastate.edu/fshn_ag_pubs/13/